vogelito/glacierprotocol/_docs/before-you-start/overview.md

-If privacy is very important to you, you might consider using a service like [Shapeshift](https://shapeshift.io/#/coins) to exchange your Bitcoins for an more anonymous cryptocurrency, such as [Monero](http://monero.org/), and then exchange them back to Bitcoins.
+If privacy is very important to you, you might consider using a service like [Shapeshift](https://shapeshift.io/#/coins) to exchange your Bitcoins for a more anonymous cryptocurrency, such as [Monero](http://monero.org/), and then exchange them back to Bitcoins.
-However, this will cost you fees, and importantly, it requires you trust the operator of the exchange service not to steal or lose your funds.
+However, this will cost you fees, and more importantly, it requires you trust the operator of the exchange service not to steal or lose your funds.